MayANKPaTeL2303/CG-Samvaad-/README.md

 ## Current Implementation
 - Citizen/Authorities can register or login in the website
 - Citizen can List down there all issue and can upload photos and location
-- All issue can be seen by any user and user can also check the current status of that issue.
+- Citizen can see his issues and current status of that issue, and all the issues are seen by authorities
 - Multilinguality UI, so that every user can understands the language easily

 ## Future Implementation